bic-berkeley/psych-214-fall-2016/brisk_python.rst

     >>> my_list
     [9, 101, 0, 8, 20, 42]

 You can return slices from any sequence, including lists, by putting a slice specifier in square brackets.
 For example, this returns the first 3 elements of the list:

 .. nbplot::

     >>> my_list[0:3]
     [9, 101, 0]

-The first number before the colon is the *start* index, in this case starting the first element (element at index 0).
+The first number after the square bracket and before the colon is the *start* index.
+In this case we start at the first element (element at index 0).
 The second number, after the colon, is the *stop* index.
 This is the end index *plus one*.
 So we return elements at index 0, 1 and 2.
 That is, elements *up to, but not including* 3.

 If you omit the first number (the start index) Python assumes 0: